donchai/Predict-Housing-Prices-with-Tensorflow-and-AI-Platform/README.md

   -- Optimise the scripts to speed up the deployment time
   -- Others

-## Credit
-Senpai Gil - The Linux Guru for sharing command tip and trick.

 ## Limitation
 Unable to accept Google Cloud Platform Terms of Service from command line, still finding/exploring alternative to automate this manual step.